 This trend also appears in the defense and aerospace fields, such as in satellites, guided missiles and avionics systems, where the compactness requirements can only be met by "miniature" connectors.

 Smaller and more precise, this is the development trend of connectors worldwide, and such demand is still rising.
 Design engineers are therefore facing a series of new challenges.
-Miniature connectors require designers to fully consider various factors such as packaging, durability, current load capacity, and interchangeability before designing.
+Nanominiature connectors require designers to fully consider various factors such as packaging, durability, current load capacity, and interchangeability before designing.
 In closed enclosures, it also requires designers to consider more convenient replacement.

 Tips for connector design: